Père Lachaise Cemetery: Habitat

 Like other cemeteries around the world, Père Lachaise has become a miniature biodiversity preserve.
-A change in management practices, including a prohibition on the use of pesticides and a sterilization program that reduced the cemetery's population of feral cats, set the stage for what is now described as a "rich ecosystem."
+A change in management practices, including a prohibition on the use of pesticides and a sterilisation program that reduced the cemetery's population of feral cats, set the stage for what is now described as a "rich ecosystem."
 Flora now growing at the cemetery includes cyclamen and orchids.
 The cemetery also hosts a population of foxes and 100 species of birds, including flycatchers and tawny owls.